ivmai/bdwgc/README.md

 remedy IF you know how to find those data areas on your operating system (see `GC_add_roots`).
 Code for doing this under SunOS, IRIX 5.X and 6.X, HP/UX, Alpha OSF/1, Linux, and win32 is included and used by default.
-(See README.win32 for win32 details.)
+(See doc/README.win32 for Win32 details.)
 On other systems pointers from dynamic library data areas may not be considered by the collector.
-If you're writing a program that depends on the collector scanning dynamic library data areas, it may be a good idea to include at least one call to `GC_is_visible()` to ensure that those areas are visible to the collector.
+If you're writing a program that depends on the collector scanning dynamic library data areas, it may be a good idea to include at least one call to `GC_is_visible` to ensure that those areas are visible to the collector.

 Note that the garbage collector does not need to be informed of shared